MEAL PLANNING MADE SIMPLE

 - Make sure you’ve always got enough of the basic store cupboard ingredients including tins, flour, pasta, rice. seasoning etc.

 - Keep a stash of food for emergencies in the freezer.
 I always have frozen pizza, fish fingers and frozen veg!

 - If you need to keep to a budget, know what it is and keep an eye on it as you place your online order.
 Shop around for best value – don’t necessarily go for the tempting offers the supermarkets give you and check special offers to make sure they really are good deals.

-- Try to eat healthy and choose healthy options where possible
+- Try to eat healthy and choose healthy options where possible.

 - Maybe you would prefer quality over quantity?
 Organic and free range are a little more expensive and maybe you can’t afford to eat 100% like this, but you may feel it’s worth having two eggs for breakfast rather than three!